x-atlas-consortia/ubkg-etl/generation_framework/gencode/README.md

     - extracting and collecting values from the key-value column (9th column)
     - merging with the metadata files
   - filters annotation output based on indications in the configuration file.
-  - _TO DO_ using the translated annotation data to build edges and nodes files.
+  - uses the translated annotation data to build edges and nodes files.
 - **gencode.ini.example**: annotated example of an application configuration file.

 ### Dependencies